ashleychontos/pySYD/docs/quickstart.rst

 the pipeline processes targets.

 To estimate uncertainties in the derived parameters, set ``-mc`` to a number sufficient for bootstrap sampling.
 In the previous example, ``-mc`` was not specified and is 1 by default (for 1 iteration).
-By changing this value, it will randomize the power spectrum for the specified number of steps and attempt to recover the parameters.
-The uncertainties will appear in the verbose output (shown below), output csvs, and an additional figure will show the posterior distributions for the derived parameters.
+Below shows the same example with the sampling enabled, including the verbose output you should see if your software was installed successfully.

 .. code-block:: bash